tadhglewis/issue-status/README.md

 pnpm build
 ```

+For deployment options and guides, see the [Vite static deployment documentation](https://vite.dev/guide/static-deploy).

+**Note:** The `base` configuration option is not supported yet.

 ### Configuration

 `pnpm create issue-status` will scaffhold a new status page repository and guide you through the configuration.